Mineral processing: Other processes

+Computer-based flowsheet simulation is also used to evaluate mineral processing circuits.
+Software used for this purpose includes MODSIM, USIM PAC, METSIM, JKSimMet, NIAflow and DPSIM.

 A number of auxiliary materials handling operations are also considered a branch of mineral processing such as storage (as in bin design), conveying, sampling, weighing, slurry transport, and pneumatic transport.

 The efficiency and efficacy of many processing techniques are influenced by upstream activities such as mining method and blending.

 Case examples

 In the case of gold, after adsorbing onto carbon, it is put into a sodium hydroxide and cyanide solution.
 In the solution the gold is pulled out of the carbon and into the solution.
 The gold ions are removed from solution at steel wool cathodes from electrowinning.
 The gold then goes off to be smelted.

 Lithium is hard to separate from gangue due to similarities in the minerals.
 In order to separate the lithium both physical and chemical separation techniques are used.
 First froth flotation is used.
 Due to similarities in mineralogy there is not complete separation after flotation.
 The gangue that is found with lithium after the flotation are often iron bearing.
 The float concentrate goes through magnetic separation to remove the magnetic gangue from the nonmagnetic lithium.